Pastoral: To Die in the Country

-Pastoral: To Die in the Country (田園に死す) also known as Pastoral Hide and Seek (Cache-cache pastoral), is a 1974 Japanese experimental surrealistic film directed by Shūji Terayama.
-An autobiographical film, it employs a film-within-film structure, depicting a young man (a stand-in for Terayama) wrestling with the film he is attempting to complete - a reimagination of his adolescence.
-It was entered into the 1975 Cannes Film Festival.
+Pastoral: To Die in the Country (田園に死す, Den-en ni shisu), also known as Pastoral Hide and Seek (Cache-cache pastoral), is a 1974 Japanese experimental surrealist film written and directed by Shūji Terayama.
+Adapted from Terayama's 1965 tanka poetry collection and a 1962 television drama he scripted—both sharing the film's Japanese title—the film stars Kantarō Suga, Hiroyuki Takano, Kaoru Yachigusa, and Isao Kimura.
+Employing a film-within-a-film structure, it depicts an adult director (Suga)—a stand-in for Terayama—who encounters resistance from his younger self (Takano) as he attempts to complete a cinematic reimagining of his rural adolescence.